fallen-icarus/cardano-loans/README.md

 Here are some unique features that distinguish Cardano-Loans from other lending/borrowing protocols:

 ### On-Chain Credit History
 Beacon Tokens can be used as "DID-like" identifiers that attest the (current and past) borrowing history of their associated address.
-Using an off-chain API, it is easy to query whether a loan was repaid in full or defaulted (indicated by the burning of three Beacon Tokens in the same TX).
+Using an off-chain API, it is easy to query whether a loan was repaid in full or defaulted on.
 Although the contract logic treats all "defaulted" loans identically, it may be the case that the loan was almost completely repaid.
 How much of a defaulted loan was repaid is easily queryable, so the mere fact of a default is **not** a binary indicator of a borrower's credit-worthiness.
 Lenders and/or third-party rating agencies can use this history (possibly in combination with other factors, such as an associated DID) to determine the credit-worthiness of a borrower.
 All current and past loan conditions are visible to the third-party.

 ### Trustless p2p Negotiations
 Negotiation, acceptance, and repayment of loans occur fully p2p.
 All assets are always in control of either the borrower or lender, no middleman contracts/addresses are necessary.
-Tokens in the "Offer" Phase are held in UTxOs that reside in the borrower's address.
+Tokens in the Offer Phase are held in UTxOs that reside in the borrower's address.
 The borrower cannot *spend* this UTxO unless they proceed with moving the loan into the "Active" Phase, but they *do* have staking rights over the UTxO.
 Lenders are therefore incentivized to keep offer periods short, since the offer's stake is controlled by the borrower.

 ### Partial Repayments
 Borrowers may repay their loans incrementally, and withdraw collateral in proportion to the amount repaid.
-A loan is considered defaulted if it is not paid back in full by the agreed upon slot, at which point the lender may claim any remaining collateral.
+A loan is considered defaulted on if it is not paid back in full by the agreed upon slot, at which point the lender may claim any remaining collateral.
 The extent to which the loan was paid off is visible on-chain, so not all defaults (should) impact creditworthiness in the same way.

 ### Endogenous Price & Interest Rate Discovery
 Cardano-Loans is designed to be independent from the traditional financial system, in favor of endogenously producing its own.
 As such, every piece of a loan, including the relative values of assets to collateral, interest rates, and term length are all negotiated and agreed upon fully p2p.
 No oracle feeds are necessary.